luismgallegosc/yrdkrx63n_ucosiii_pid_example/README.md

 The system consisted of a PID controller, where the controlled variable was the voltage level in a capacitor, which was read through the RX63N microcontroller ADC input, and altered using the RX63N DAC output.
 Since the main objective was the use of the RTOS, the *process* being controlled was kept simple, just enough so the RTOS operations could have an effect on it which could be perceived.

+Source code is documented using Doxygen style comments.

 >**Warning**:
     The code is lacking many protections usually included in production-ready code, like timeouts.